poproar/Barnabas-Instructors-Guide/_lessons/09/index.md

 ### Step 5: Blinking The LED (20 minutes)
 Now it’s time for the big challenge, blinking the LED.
 I generally start by asking the class for suggestions on how to do this.
 The answer I’m looking for at this point is that we should place another Set Digital Pin block into our loop do.
-By having two Set Digital Pin blocks, one HIGH and the other LOW, We should see both behaviors happen.
+By having two `Set Digital Pin` blocks, one `HIGH` and the other `LOW`, We should see both behaviors happen.
 Have the students do this and upload the code.
 What kind of behavior do they see?

 ![fig 9.11](fig-9_11.png){:class="image "}